DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 - You: The end user hereby using this service.

-- File Storage Protocols: Mask Networks's partner file storage protocols include IPFS, Arweave and Meson Network.
+- File Storage Protocols: Mask Networks's partner file storage protocols include IPFS and Arweave.
 At your choice, you could select one to complete your use of Web3 File Service.

 ## Coverage